AntonioFasano/winfire.js/README.md

 If you choose another shell modify the commands accordingly.
 Whatever your preferences, always *open the chosen shell  with elevated privileges*.

+The best way is to make `winfire.js` into an executable.
+Assuming that `winfire.js` is in your current directory, use:

+	PS> C:\Windows\Microsoft.NET\Framework\v<last-version>\jsc.exe .\winfire.js

+Replace `<last-version>` with the last version available in you system.
+You may get it straight via the shell auto-completion.
+Anyway, iff you have changed the default Windows installation, print the available .Net directories with (they all start with a 'v'):

+	PS> dir $env:windir\Microsoft.NET\Framework\v*

+After building `winfire.exe`,  try it works with:

+    PS> winfire /help

+### winfire.js as a WSH script

-Assuming that winfire is in your path, the long way to run it is:
+If for some reason you prefer to run winfire.js as a Windows Scripting Host (WSH) script, assuming that winfire is in your path, the long way to run it is:

     PS> cscript winfire.js /help